The only Algarve road trip itinerary you need to read...

 If an all-night party is more your bag, check into Trindade, the campsite within walking distance to town.
 Low prices and the hostel vibes are pumping.
 Beware though, this isn’t a kick back and relax campsite, it's a paaarty campsite.
 Many Ozzy and kiwi backpackers head here and we all know they like to party hard.

-Highlights of West Algarve
+West Algarve Road Trip

 - Salema the picture-perfect fishing village